 What Worked This Month

 So, everything was great last month and I’m thrilled about it.
 Mediavine continues to pay all of my bills and make my dreams come true.
-So I’m still shouting from the rooftop: EVERYONE NEEDS TO GET TO 25k MONTHLY SESSIONS AND APPLY FOR MEDIAVINE ASAP.
+So I’m still shouting from the rooftop: APPLY FOR MEDIAVINE ASAP.

 I mean, I nearly earned as much ad revenue as I did in January, with only 28 days instead of 31, and over 20k fewer page views.
 Like, wtf?!
 How is that even possible?!!
 Mediavine is magical.